StefanHahn/stefanhahn.org/README.md

-This repository is the source code for my website [stefanhahn.org](https://www.stefanhahn.org/).
-It is a simple, static, personal website built using vanilla HTML and CSS, and deployed with [netlifly](https://www.netlify.com/).
+This repository is the source code for my website: [stefanhahn.org](https://www.stefanhahn.org/).
+It is a simple, static, personal website built using HTML and CSS, and deployed with [netlifly](https://www.netlify.com/).